 There is a misconception that wearing prescription lenses weaken the eyes.
 Instead of letting the eyes adapt to vision needs, like a weight-lifter training in a gym, lenses don’t encourage eye strengthening.
 However, the opposite is true.

-Wearing the Wrong Prescription Long-Term
+What Are the Effects of Wearing the Wrong Prescription Glasses?

 There isn’t a risk of long-term eye damage in most adults with stabilized vision.
 But, you can still experience symptoms affecting vision and comfort.
 Wearing a prescription that is too weak or too strong can cause: